ridomin/RigadoS1-PnPDemo/Readme.md

 This repo contains a C# sample to demo [Azure IoT PnP](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) (Plug & Play) features.

-> The materials on this repo are not related to *Rigado*
+>*The materials on this repo are not related to the Rigado company*

 This demo is based on the *Public Preview* milestone showing how to connect - and control - a device to Hub (with DPS) and Central.